 The Exchange's proposal at Rule 701(c)(1) describes when the Opening Process can begin with specific time-related triggers.
-The proposed rule, which provides that the Opening Process for an option series will be conducted on or after 9:30 AM Eastern Time, or on or after 7:30 AM Eastern Time for U.S. dollar-settled foreign currency options, provided the ABBO, if any, is not crossed and the system has received within specified time periods certain specified interest,50 is consistent with the Act because this requirement is intended to tie the option Opening Process to receipt of liquidity.
+The proposed rule, which provides that the Opening Process for an option series will be conducted on or after 9:30 AM Eastern Time, or on or after 7:30 AM Eastern Time for U.S. dollar-settled foreign currency options, provided the ABBO, if any, is not crossed and the system has received within specified time periods certain specified interest, is consistent with the Act because this requirement is intended to tie the option Opening Process to receipt of liquidity.
 If one of the above three conditions specified in proposed Rule 701(c)(1)(i) - (iii) is not met, the Exchange will not initiate the Opening Process or continue an ongoing Opening Process.
 The Exchange's proposed rule considers the liquidity present on its market before initiating other processes to obtain additional pricing information.
 The Exchange's proposal to adopt the Phlx Opening Process is consistent with the Act because the new rule seeks to find the best price.

 The Exchange's proposed rule considers the underlying security, including indexes, which must be open on the primary market for a certain time period for all options to be determined by the Exchange for the Opening Process to commence.
 The Exchange proposes a time period be no less than 100 milliseconds and no more than 5 seconds to permit the price of the underlying security to settle down and not flicker back and forth among prices after its opening.
 Since it is common for a stock to fluctuate in price immediately upon opening, the Exchange accounts for such volatility in its process.
-The volatility reflects a natural uncertainty about the ultimate Opening Price, while the buy and sell interest is matched.
-The Exchange's proposed range is consistent with the Act because it ensures that it has the ability to adjust the period for which the underlying security must be open on the primary market.
-The Exchange may determine that in periods of high/low volatility that allowing the underlying to be open for a longer/shorter period of time may help to ensure more stability in the marketplace prior to initiating the Opening Process.